MuseIT-project/museit-notebooks/README.md

 ```
 docker-compose up -d
 ```
-Open Jupyter Notebook on http://0.0.0.0:8888 and enter your password or token from .env file ('museit' is default password).
+Open Jupyter Notebook instance running on http://0.0.0.0:8888 and enter your password or token from .env file ('museit' is default password).